slimbeek6/speed_quiz_SML/README.md

 **HTML Setup**

-Begin by creating a high score link and a timer at the top of the page.
-This area will not change regardless of stage of the
+Begin by creating a high score link and a timer at the top of the container.
+This area will not change regardless of stage of the game that is being shown below.

+Then create 4 distinct sections with four IDs (Start, Quiz, End, High Scores) to provide these four different elements to show when their part of the game is ready to be presented.

+Within the first section, which is

 <hr>